 Classroom teachers have been heard to comment, “When I see a thick set of records for a child new to my class, I know trouble is coming.”
 This is another reason for your diligence in reviewing your child’s records periodically.
 Many reports, especially those written several years previously, give little if any information that will be useful in current decisions about your child.
 A careful weeding out of irrelevant documents can help to avoid the thick record syndrome.

-The next article on school records explains how to analyze and update/revise your child’s records.
+More good information to have: how to analyze and update/revise your child’s records.